aestellwag/plugin-supervisor-barge-coach/README.md

 ```
 Run:
 From the root plugin directory rename the .env.example file to .env and change the below:
+REACT_APP_SERVICE_BASE_URL =
-REACT_APP_SERVICE_BASE_URL = Points to the Twilio Function Service URL (example: https://serverless-XXXX-dev.twil.io)
+Points to the Twilio Function Service URL (example: https://serverless-XXXX-dev.twil.io)

-Can find it by going to https://www.twilio.com/console/functions/overview/services then click on serverless (should look like serverless-XXXX-dev.twil.io)
+Can be found by by going to https://www.twilio.com/console/functions/overview/services then click on serverless (should look like serverless-XXXX-dev.twil.io)

+REACT_APP_TASK-CHANNEL_SID =
+Points to Voice Channel SID - Can be found by going to https://www.twilio.com/console/taskrouter/dashboard > click on Workspaces > then Task Channels
 ```

 ## Development